okta/okta-oidc-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/OktaAuth.svg?style=flat)](http://cocoapods.org/pods/OktaAuth)
 [![Platform](https://img.shields.io/cocoapods/p/OktaAuth.svg?style=flat)](http://cocoapods.org/pods/OktaAuth)

-# Okta AppAuth-iOS Wrapper Library
+# Okta Open ID Connect Library

-This library is a wrapper around the [AppAuth-iOS](https://github.com/openid/AppAuth-iOS)* SDK for communicating with Okta as an OAuth 2.0 + OpenID Connect provider, and follows current best practice for native apps using [Authorization Code Flow + PKCE](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code-pkce).
+> This is a new version of refactored AppAuth SDK.
+The old AppAuth package is now deprecated.

-> *Okta is using a forked version of [AppAuth-iOS](https://github.com/okta/AppAuth-iOS) with logout functionality.
-See [#259](https://github.com/openid/AppAuth-iOS/pull/259) for more details on this pending addition.
+This library is a wrapper around the AppAuth-iOS SDK for communicating with Okta as an OAuth 2.0 + OpenID Connect provider, and follows current best practice for native apps using [Authorization Code Flow + PKCE](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code-pkce).

 You can learn more on the [Okta + iOS](https://developer.okta.com/code/ios/) page in our documentation.